Mark Gietzen

-Mark S. Gietzen is an American anti-abortion and conservative political activist.
-He lives in Wichita, Kansas, United States.
-He is the chairman and founder of the group Kansas Coalition for Life.
-Since 2004, he has served continuously as the elected President of The Kansas Republican Assembly, a state affiliate of the National Federation of Republican Assemblies.
+Mark Stewart Gietzen (February 9, 1954 – May 14, 2023) was an American conservative political activist, notable for his start as an anti-abortion campaigner.
+He lived in Wichita, Kansas, United States.
+He was the chairman and founder of the group Kansas Coalition for Life.
+From 2004 to his death in 2023, he served continuously as the elected President of The Kansas Republican Assembly, a state affiliate of the National Federation of Republican Assemblies.

 Anti-abortion activities

-Gietzen is the chairman of the Kansas Coalition for Life.
+Gietzen was the chairman of the Kansas Coalition for Life.
 One of the major projects of this organization was to place crosses each day on public property in front of George Tiller's late-term abortion facility in Wichita.
-KCFL claims 395 babies saved to date.
 As part of this project, anti-abortion activists were present on public property in front of the facility whenever it was open for business.
 Gietzen had protested the facility since 1978.

-Gietzen is leading the movement for heartbeat legislation in Kansas, which would prevent abortions from being done if a heartbeat is detected on an unborn baby.
-This bill would be similar to legislation that has passed the Ohio House.
-According to the Wichita Eagle, Gietzen feels it would withstand a US Supreme Court challenge.
-He is working to gather thousands of signatures requesting a special session of the Kansas legislature to take up this legislation.
+Gietzen was leading the movement for heartbeat legislation in Kansas, which would prevent abortion care from being provided if a fetal heartbeat is detected.
+This bill would be similar to legislation that passed the Ohio House.
+According to The Wichita Eagle, Gietzen felt it would withstand a US Supreme Court challenge.
+He was working to gather thousands of signatures requesting a special session of the Kansas legislature to take up this legislation.

-Following the rejection of the anti-abortion Value Them Both amendment to the Constitution of Kansas, in which 59% of the participating electorate voted "no" on Aug.
-2, 2022, compared with 41% who voted "yes," Gietzen helped organize what The Kansas City Star described in Aug.
-21 news coverage as "baseless allegations of fraud."
+Following the rejection of the anti-abortion Value Them Both amendment to the Constitution of Kansas, in which 59% of the participating electorate voted "no" on August 2, 2022, compared with 41% who voted "yes," Gietzen helped organize what The Kansas City Star described in August 21 news coverage as "baseless allegations of fraud."
 The Star reported that Gietzen helped set aside just under $120,000 to pay for a recount in nine Kansas counties.
-The recount, finalized on Aug.
-21, changed the outcome by fewer than 70 votes; the margin of victory for the "no" campaign had been about 165,000 votes.
+The recount, finalized on August 21, changed the outcome by fewer than 70 votes; the margin of victory for the "no" campaign had been about 165,000 votes.
 Gietzen responded to these events by calling for another round of recounting.
 A spokeswoman for Kansans for Life, the lead advocate of the Value Them Both proposal, acknowledged in a statement to The Star that the recount effort had no hope of changing the result and called for advocates to "move the cause of life forward in Kansas, not backwards."